rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ## Testing Applications

 Out of the 5 applications we have seen, some of them gracefully handle some failures but not others.
-And very applications handle gracefully all kind of failures, or at least, the failures we are going to test in this workshop.
+And only two applications gracefully handle all kind of failures, or at least, the failures we are going to test in this workshop.

 The testing methodology is very simple: